kkzhang/pysettings/README.md

       settings
         myenv1.py
         myenv2.py
         settings.py

---myapp.py
+      myapp.py

 `SettingBase` in settings.py is your default setting for all environments.
-It is overridden by  <current_env>.py
+It is overridden by your current_env

 Usage
 ====